SorrelBrigman/SWAPI/README.md

 This endpoint returns all the species (name and classification) in The Phantom Menace (also known as First Episode).

 <localhost>/api/SWAPI/species/film/film_title
-This endpoint, when coupled with the search param of filmTitle will return all the species (name and classification) associated with the filmTitle you passed in, assuming it is a valid character film title in star wars, and you spelled it correctly (capitalization counts).
+This endpoint, when coupled with the search param of filmTitle will return all the species (name and classification) associated with the filmTitle you passed in, assuming it is a valid character film title in star wars, and you spelled it correctly.

 example_use: (film title "A New Hope") https://localhost:7246/api/SWAPI/species/film/film_title?filmTitle=A%20New%20Hope